 Kernel command-line parameters can be set using

-grubby as described for Red Hat Enterprise Linux (RHEL) or Fedora.
+grubby as described for Red Hat Enterprise Linux (RHEL).
 Kernel command-line arguments can also be added to

 /etc/default/grub and then enabled by running